andrew/ultimate-awesome/README.md

 - [awesome-cardano](https://github.com/CardanoUmbrella/awesome-cardano) - A curated list of awesome things related to the Cardano project.
 - [awesome-2048-and-beyond](https://github.com/cstrap/awesome-2048-and-beyond) - Waste at least 8 hours of your life. then **multiply** it. ;-).
 - [awesome-free-courses](https://github.com/danilolmoura/awesome-free-courses) - A collection of all amazing free courses.
+- [awesome-statistics](https://github.com/dariubs/awesome-statistics) - A curated list of awesome statistics resources.
 - [awesome-dlab](https://github.com/dlab-berkeley/awesome-dlab) - 😎 Awesome lists about all kinds of topics and tools interesting to D-Labbers.
 - [awesome-maps](https://github.com/drushadrusha/awesome-maps) - 🗺️  A curated list of awesome interactive maps.
-- [Deep-Learning](https://github.com/ElizaLo/Deep-Learning) - Implementation of Deep Learning Algorithms and useful information (courses, books, videos, etc.).
 - [awesome-webextension](https://github.com/gasolin/awesome-webextension) - A curated list of awesome articles, tutorials and resources dealing with web extention.
 - [awesome-embedded-security](https://github.com/hexsecs/awesome-embedded-security) - Awesome list for embedded security tools and knowledge.
 - [mens-liberation](https://github.com/hng/mens-liberation) - A curated list of ressources regarding the pro-feminist Men's liberation movement, feminism, masculinity and adjacent topics.